More advanced, and faster, than =IMPORTXML()

 try {

-// trim url to prevent (rare) errors
+// Trim the URL to prevent errors

-url.toString().trim();
+url = url.toString().trim();

-var r = UrlFetchApp.fetch(url, options);
+var response = UrlFetchApp.fetch(url, options);

-var c = r.getResponseCode();
+var responseCode = response.getResponseCode();

-if (c == 200) {
+if (responseCode == 200) {

-var html = r.getContentText();
+var html = response.getContentText();

-robots = $('meta[name="robots"]').attr('content').trim();
+robots = $('meta[name="robots"]').attr('content')?.trim() || '';

 }